 Mona Lisa Vito: I don't get it.
 What does getting to Trotter's files have anything to do with hunting?

 Vinny Gambini: Well, you know, two guys, out in the woods, guns, on the hunt.
-It's a bonding thing, you know; show him I'm one of the boys. he's not gonna let me look at his files, but maybe he'll relax enough to drop his guard so I can finesse a little infomation out of him.
+It's a bonding thing, you know; show him I'm one of the boys.
+He's not gonna let me look at his files, but maybe he'll relax enough to drop his guard so I can finesse a little information out of him.

 Vinny Gambini: What am I gonna wear?

 Mona Lisa Vito: What are ya gonna hunt?

 Vinny Gambini: I don't know.
 He's got a lot of stuffed heads in his office.

 Vinny Gambini: I don't know, he's got a boar, a bear, a couple of deer.

 Mona Lisa Vito: Whoa.
 You're gonna shoot a deer?